Presentations

 2025 Presentations

 Kate Clover took us on a brief fieldtrip to Iceland where she collected sands from the coast and from the interior highlands while on a geology fieldtrip.
-You'll see a little Iceland travelogue as a bonus.
-In addition, learn earn about the results of analysis of some Galapagos sand as well as a little about the sand and geology of the Galapagos.
+We also saw a little Iceland travelogue as a bonus.
+In addition, we learned about the results of analysis of some Galapagos sand as well as a little about the sand and geology of the Galapagos.
 Click here for more information.